mantczakaus/ont_amplicon/README.md

 Update image depicting the current flow of the pipeline
 Finish output section

-Add additional flags (basecalling model flag)

 **-html report specific**
 Incorporate basecalling model in html report
 Improve reporting errors when RATTLE fails to produce clusters and prevent pipeline from crashing, add in report that no clusters were generated.

 Generate a QC report even if preprocessing is not run to capture the raw read counts?
 Provide option to run only map to ref